 The ideal landscape management provider will be your partner in sustainability.
 Overwatering or underwatering is a common cause of plant diseases and problems.
 How can your landscaper help you to make every drop of water count?
 And how can you work together to make room for nature?
 If you leave room for “wilder” areas toward the perimeter of your property, you’ll bring your costs and water use down.
 Can you gradually reduce hardscaping and create softer engineering throughout your property?
 Set assertive sustainability goals, and check in periodically on their progress.

-Your best plan will be concise and organized, so any end users can pick it up right away.
+The best landscape maintenance plan will be concise and organized, so any end users can pick it up right away.
 A standard spreadsheet or a checklist will do the trick.